Byam (1800 ship)

 Byam was a snow launched at Oban, or possibly Padstow, in 1800.
-She made four voyages trading slaves between West Africa and the West Indies before the French captured and burnt her in late 1807 or early 1808 as she was about to deliver slaves on her fifth voyage.
+She made four voyages as a slave ship in the triangular trade in enslaved people.
+The French captured and burnt her in late 1807 or early 1808 as she was about to deliver the captives from her fifth voyage.

 Career

 Byam entered Lloyd's Register in 1800 with J. French, master, Stevenson, owner, and trade Liverpool−Antigua.
 The next year it reported that her master had changed from J. French to G. Martin, her owner from "Grcocut" to Rodie & Co., and her trade from Liverpool−Antigua to Liverpool–Africa.

-1st slave voyage (1801–1802): Captain George Martin sailed from Liverpool on 10 November 1801.
-It is not clear where Byam gathered her slaves, but she delivered them to Saint Vincent on 16 June 1802.
-There she landed 199 slaves.
+1st voyage transporting enslaved people (1801–1802): Captain George Martin sailed from Liverpool on 10 November 1801.
+In 1800, 133 vessels sailed from British ports, bound to engage in the acquisition and transport of enslaved people; 120 of these vessels sailed from Liverpool.

+It is not clear where Byam acquired captives, but she delivered them to Saint Vincent on 16 June 1802.
+There she landed 199 captives.
 She sailed from St Vincent on 31 July and arrived back at Liverpool on 15 September.
 She had left Liverpool with 22 crew members and suffered eight crew deaths on her voyage.

-2nd slave voyage (1802–1804): Captain Martin sailed from Liverpool on 16 October 1802.
-She gathered her slaves at Rio Pongo.
+2nd voyage transporting enslaved people (1802–1804): Captain Martin sailed from Liverpool on 16 October 1802.
+In 1802, 155 vessels sailed from British ports, bound to engage in the acquisition and transport of enslaved people; 122 of these vessels sailed from Liverpool.

+Byam acquired captives at Rio Pongo.
 She left Africa on 14 May 1803, and arrived at Barbados on 24 June 1803.
 Captain Martin died there and Captain James Seddon replaced him.
 Byam sailed on to Demerara.
-She had embarked 205 or 208 slaves, and she landed 193, for a mortality rate of 6%.
+She had embarked 205 or 208 captives, and she landed 193, for a mortality rate of 6%.
 She sailed from Demerara on 14 November and arrived at Liverpool on 24 January 1804.
 She had left Liverpool with 24 crew members and suffered eight crew deaths on her voyage.

-3rd slave voyage (1804–1805): Captain John Bradley sailed from Liverpool on 18 July 1804.
-Byam delivered the slaves she had gathered to Suriname, where she arrived 7 November.
+3rd voyage transporting enslaved people (1804–1805): Captain John Bradley sailed from Liverpool on 18 July 1804.
+In 1800, 147 vessels sailed from British ports, bound to engage in the acquisition and transport of enslaved people; 1126 of these vessels sailed from Liverpool.

+Byam delivered the captives she had gathered to Suriname, where she arrived 7 November.
 There she landed 204.
 She left Suriname on 27 January 1805 and arrived back at Liverpool on 29 March.
 She had left Liverpool with 23 crew members and she suffered 13 crew deaths on the voyage.